 Isolation rooms are available on campus to be utilised if required.

-If you are confirmed with COVID-19 continue to self-isolate and notify IT Sligo Case Manager.
+If you are confirmed with COVID-19 continue to self-isolate and follow all public health advice given to you and cooperate in providing all relevant information requested. .

+See Appendix 7 for Covid-19 Symtoms, Cases and Contacts advise

 Case Managers

+If you have any queries or concerns you can contact:

 Case Manager Staff – Health & Safety (087 9961875)

-Case Manager Students – Student Services Nurse (087 996 1873)
+Case Manager Students – Student Services Nurse (087 996 1873 or 087 739 2626)

-Cleaning and Decontamination – Estates

 Case Management Team

-IT Sligo designated First Aiders are trained to respond to a member of staff / student presenting with suspected COVID 19.
+ATU Sligo designated First Aiders are trained to respond to a member of staff / student presenting with suspected COVID 19.
 All instructions issued by First Aiders must be followed.

-IT Sligo will cooperate with the local Department of Public Health if a case of COVID-19 and/or an outbreak is confirmed on campus and implement any follow up actions required.
+ATU Sligo will cooperate with the local Department of Public Health if a case of COVID-19 and/or an outbreak is confirmed on campus and implement any follow up actions required including support for tracking and tracing

-COVID 19 Flow Chart for Managers

 Contact Logging

-Casual Contact – spending less than 15 minutes of face-to-face contact within 2 metres of another person or being in the same room for less than 2 hours while adhering to social distancing.

-Close Contact – spending more than 15 minutes of face -to-face contact within 2 meters of another person or being in the same room for 2 or more hours while adhering to social distancing.

-The Contact log is required to be completed electronically every day, even if no contact on a given day and be available for review by your manager/ supervisor.
-Please see contact log sheet

-(Appendix 3).
+The most recent changes to public Health advice has seen the removal of the need to maintain contact details, however employer and those in the educational sector may need to provide attendance as appropriate to the Department of Public Health in the event that they are investigating an outbreak on Campus.
+As part of the phased approach t return to the physical workplaces employers and workers are called upon to be supportive of continued good practices to support a safe working environment.

+Class attendance records need to be maintained for the teaching environment (appendix 5).

 Cleaning